Surgical nursing: Types of surgical nurse

-Surgical Nurse Interaction with Patients
+Surgical nurse interaction with patients

-It is important for surgical nurses to have a thorough understanding of their roles and interactions with patients and their immediate families within a surgical care environment.
+Surgical nurses must have a thorough understanding of their roles and interactions with patients and their immediate families within a surgical care environment.
 One vital role for a surgical nurse is to provide support and confidence to their patient while they are in hospital.
-Nurses are also required to possess good communication skills and maintain a professional relationship with their patient.
-It is important for the nurse to build a trusting relationship with their patient but this can prove difficult within the short time available.
+Nurses must possess good communication skills and maintain a professional relationship with their patient.
+It is important for the nurse to build a trusting relationship with their patient.
 Due to the fast-paced surgical surroundings, there is little time for surgical nurses to provide information and reassurance before and after surgery.
 Many patients feel vulnerable and anxious prior to their surgical procedure and it is important for the surgical nurse to recognise their patient's need for psychological support.
 It is therefore important for the surgical nurse to understand their role in relation to the patient.
 By understanding the emotional needs of their patients, surgical nurses’ perspectives and conduct towards their patient will influence the patient's experience.

-Preoperative Teaching
+Preoperative instruction

-Preoperative teaching if delivered competently is an important aspect of patient care.
-Positive effects of preoperative teaching include a reduction in patients’ anxiety levels, healing time, complications post- surgery, pain relief usage and an increase in satisfied and co-operative patient's in regard to their procedure and treatment.
+Preoperative instruction, when delivered competently, is an important aspect of patient care.
+Positive effects of preoperative teaching include a reduction in patients’ anxiety levels, healing time, complications post- surgery, pain relief usage and an increase in satisfied and co-operative patients in regard to their procedure and treatment.
 Preoperative teaching is essential to a patient's understanding of the surgical procedure and to help them prepare for postoperative healing.

 Preoperative teaching is usually undertaken before the day of surgery.
 This can be delivered by verbal and/or written instructions.
 Patients may also have an appointment scheduled with the perioperative nurse to talk over any concerns regarding the procedure.
 Teaching is further discussed on the day of surgery and also before the patient is discharged to leave the hospital.

-Potential Careers
+Career path

+Australia

 Nurses who work in the operating theatre become specialists in the field or a specific sub speciality.
-Once you find a specialist field or specific sub speciality you enjoy working in, the nurse will commence as a junior nurse.
+Once a nurse finds a specialist field or specific sub-speciality they enjoy working in, the nurse will commence as a junior nurse.
 After gaining a large amount of knowledge and skills set with experience, if the nurse chooses to become more of an expert in this field, the theatre nurse may do a postgraduate certificate or diploma to become a Clinical Nurse for that speciality.
-The salary for a surgical nurse in Australia can range from $47,721 to $80,160 with an average of $57,103 this data was recorded in March 2016.
+As of March 2016, the salary for a surgical nurse in Australia can range from $47,721 to $80,160 with an average of $57,103.